 It’s no surprise to say that I never had so much STUFF as I did once I became a parent.
 And as soon as I get them one thing, they outgrow or stop using something else.
 But the clutter, it turns out, can bring in much-needed cash.
 I had a ton of things I could no longer use such as children’s clothing that has become too small, toys they barely touched, books and a variety of other things that are just taking up space.
 Listing these items for sale can help generate additional income and also free up space.
 Win-win.
 Craigslist, eBay, and even Amazon are easy to navigate and some are free or only charge a small fee for listing products.
 If you have a lot of items you want to get rid of, you could turn this side job into an online store for an ongoing source of income.

 In addition to selling this stuff online, I took some stuff down to my local consignment shop that sells only children’s clothing, toys and books and I got enough credit to buy clothes for the next season.
 But there are also broader-based shops where you can take the items that you no longer need.
 Just look up consignment and your town name to get a list.
+This can be one of the best side hustles for dads and moms because regardless, each parent will have stuff they can sell!

 Driving for Lyft or Uber

-Driving is something you do anyway, so why not get paid for it.
+Driving is something you do, anyway, so why not get paid for it.
 Kids have playdates, sporting events and practices so why not make the most of the time spent waiting on them by picking up a ride or two instead of idling in the parking lot?

 Lyft and Uber are very similar to each other.
 To be approved to drive for Lyft and Uber you will need to own an Android or an iPhone and meet certain qualification relating to you and your vehicle — but honestly, it’s not that hard.
 They will also do a background check on you and want you to have an in-state driver’s license.
 Your car needs to have four door handles and five seat belts to drive for Lyft.
 Uber allows you to not only drive people, but you can make deliveries too.
 Also, it goes without saying you need car insurance.

 Both companies use an app that you can download to your phone and through which they will connect you to people in your area that need a ride.
 You can work around your schedule, turn it off and on as you’re able, and they pay you for every minute and mile of the rides you give.
-You get to keep your tips from passengers and you get paid directly into your bank account.
+You get to keep your tips from passengers, and you get paid directly into your bank account.

 Getting paid for what would otherwise be idle time is a great way to make easy cash.

 One of the hardest choices to make as a parent is whether or not to put your child in daycare while you work outside the home.
 Solve this problem, along with some financial ones by opening an in-home daycare.
-Find out the certification and/or licensing requirements in your state before you go big time, but know that many states don’t require anything until you have five children or more.
+Find out the certification and/or licensing requirements in your state before you go big time but know that many states don’t require anything until you have five children or more.
 States today even have programs that pay for daycare while low-income parents work or look for work so you can get paid on a regular basis without worrying about parents being able to afford it.
 Not only that, but Christmas feels a lot better when some of the gifts are tax deductible!

 Selling Your Photography